Code-Platoon-Curriculum/Intro-To-Coding-Live/README.md

-# Code Platoon - Guided Application
+# Code Platoon - Intro To Coding
 # Introduction
- Welcome to Code Platoon's Guided Application Program!
+ Welcome to Code Platoon's Introduction to Coding!
 This repository contains all the files and information you need to complete this course and start your coding education journey!

  ## Viewing Course Files